Abelian Decomposition and Glueball-Quarkonium Mixing in QCD

 \section{Discussions}

 One of the main problems in hadron spectroscopy has been the identification of the glueballs.
-In this paper we have made the numerical quarkonium-glueball mixing analysis to identify the glueballs, based on the quark and chromon model \cite{prd15}.
-Our mixing analysis confirms that the glueballs (i.e., the chromoballs) play the fundamental role in the hadron spectroscopy, although in general (except for the oddballs) they exist as mixed states.
+In this paper we have made the numerical analysis of chromoball-quarkonium mixing to identify the glueballs, based on the quark and chromon model obtained by the Abelian decomposition \cite{prd15}.
+Our mixing analysis is a rough approximation, but it does confirm that the glueballs (i.e., the chromoballs) play a fundamental role in the hadron spectroscopy, although in general (except for the oddballs) they exist as mixed states.
 In fact the analysis tells that it is simply impossible to understand the meson spectroscopy without them.